GSA/piv-guides/Template-2.md

 To select an existing branch, do this:

-  1. At the top left area of your GitHub respository directory window, you will see the **_Branch_** button.
+  1. At the top left area of your GitHub repository directory window (for example, PIV-Guides repository), you will see the **_Branch_** button.
 Click on the button's down-arrow to select an existing branch.
 The branch (name) shown on the button is where your new Page will be stored.

   > If you have selected an existing branch you want, go to [**Create a New Page for Your Guide**](#Create-a-New-Page-for-Your-Guide).